-(#:#:#) First # represents the number of credit hours, Second # represents the number of lecture hours per week,
+(#:#:#) First # represents the number of credit hours, Second # represents the number of lecture hours per week, Third # represents the number of clinical hours per week.

-Elective Courses are offered at select times as faculty and interest are present.

-(V) Variable Credit.
+- Elective Courses are offered at select times as faculty and interest are present. - (V) Variable Credit.